cbrownstein-lambda/monster-jam-detection/README.md

 The dataset will be downloaded to a folder printed in the output.

 > **Note:** Downloaded datasets are expected to be placed in the `datasets/` directory.
 Make sure your data config path (e.g., `datasets/Monster-Jam-Detection-9/data.yaml`) matches the location of your downloaded dataset.
+>
+> You can also download the datasets directly from [Roboflow Universe](https://universe.roboflow.com/cody-brownstein/monster-jam-detection).

 ## 3. Train the YOLO Model
 Use `train_yolo.py` to start training.
 MLflow will automatically log parameters and results.